joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/science/astronomy-space-calendar.html?searchResultPosition=8

 **After Catastrophic Fire, Colorado Fights a New Hazard: 10 Inches of Snow**\
 `Those whose homes survived huge fires were struggling against new threats from cold and ice.
-At least three people were missing and feared dead.`\
+At least three people were missing and feared dead as the authorities confirmed 991 houses destroyed.`\
 https://nytimes.com/2022/01/01/us/colorado-fires-snow-boulder-superior-louisville.html?searchResultPosition=9

 **Off-Duty Officer Shot While Sleeping in Car Outside a Harlem Police Station**\